 San Juan National Historic Site consists of two Spanish castles which illustrate the History of Puerto Rico since the Spanish invasion in the 15th century.
-Entry fee is $5 and a free shuttle not only connects the castles but will also give you a tour of the old city.
+The entry fee is $5 and a free shuttle not only connects the castles but will also give you a tour of the old city.
 It will take 3-4 hours to do a full tour of the site.
-Visit the birthplace of Piña Colada afterwards for a dinner.
+Visit the birthplace of Piña Colada afterward for a dinner.
 They do have virgin Piña Colada which is non-alcoholic.
-Spend rest of the day in the old city.
+Spend the rest of the day in the old city.

 Drive west and do two underground caves at Rio Camuy cave park and Cueva Ventana (“caves with a window”).
-We did La Parguera afterwards but I would recommend against it.
-One, it is too far and second, it is not as good as the Bioluminescent bay in Fajardo.
+We did La Parguera afterward but I would recommend against it.
+One, it is too far, and second, it is not as good as the Bioluminescent Bay in Fajardo.
 The boat trip in La Parguera is definitely cheaper (7$ per person as compared to 40$ Kayaking in Fajardo) and one can swim in the water but the quality of bioluminescence is much better in Fajardo.

 Drive further east and take a 9 AM ferry to Culebra island.
-The round trip ferry is for $5 and is totally worth the journey.
+The round-trip ferry is for $5 and is totally worth the journey.
 The island has amazing beaches – Flamenco for swimming, Rosario and Tamarindo for snorkeling.
 The water is live, that is, it has Jellyfish but its sting is not that painful.
 Finish the day with Bio bay Kayaking at Fajardo.
-I had nice vegetarian food at Ocean View restaurant afterwards.
+I had nice vegetarian food at Ocean View restaurant afterward.
 For vegetarians, I would highly recommend vegetarian Mofongo.

 - You don’t really need snorkeling gear, good swimming glasses work as well.

-- If you are a vegetarian, be careful while ordering arroz (“rice”), they are sometimes laced with grasa de cerdo (“pork fat”).
-Ask explicitly for the same.
+- If you are a vegetarian, check before ordering arroz (“rice”), they are sometimes laced with grasa de cerdo (“pork fat”).

 - Puerto Rico is also famous for Zip-line tours.
 As I had done it, elsewhere, in the past, I skipped.
 If you have not done it, it might make sense to check it out.